Aluminum Company Needs Employer Defense After OSHA Citations

 May 20, 2015

 One employer has faced this type of situation in the past and may now be facing it again following a recent workplace accident that left one worker dead.
 The recent incident occurred at an aluminum company in mid-May.
 The worker apparently died of a traumatic brain injury.
-The company, Cardinal Aluminum, has been cited for numerous violations in the past by the Occupational Health and Safety Administration (OSHA).
+The company, Cardinal Aluminum, has been cited for numerous violations by the Occupational Health and Safety Administration (OSHA).

 OSHA had cited the company for eight violations when it inspected the company twice in June 2012.
 The regulatory agency fined the aluminum company more than $30,000 for the safety violations discovered by investigators.
 OSHA is now looking into the most recent workplace accident that has proven to be fatal.
 Apparently, the victim was bending down at the time when one of the machines struck him in the head.